MaterializeInc/materialize/doc/user/content/guides/dbt.md

 1. Open `profiles.yml` and adapt it to connect to your Materialize instance using the reference [profile configuration](https://docs.getdbt.com/reference/warehouse-profiles/materialize-profile#connecting-to-materialize-with-dbt-materialize).

-    As an example, the following profile would allow you to connect to Materialize in two different environments: an instance running locally (`dev`) and a Materialized Cloud instance (`prod`).
+    As an example, the following profile would allow you to connect to Materialize in two different environments: an instance running locally (`dev`) and a Materialize Cloud instance (`prod`).

     ```yaml
     default: